johnjago/johnjago.com/content/about.md

 draft: false
 ---

-My name is John.

-I love to build things that people use.
+My name is John, and I love creating things on the web.

 I’m currently making [Dashify](https://getdashify.com)—a modern, ecommerce-focused dashboard for WooCommerce.
 For a while, I [wrote daily](/work-journal/) about Dashify’s progress to show what it’s like to build and market a software product from scratch.